sxan-experience/sxan-landing/readme.md

 # Gaming Purposified

 You are a busy person.
 Overcoming obstacles and filtering through the noise is often burdensome and distracting.
-You're used to playing the odds that given enough efforts, you'll achieve the goal.
+Insisting that with enough effort you'll achieve goals and such.

 This is true!
 But what if we gave you ways to work within way better odds?

-With Tokin, you'll enjoy accomplishing goals with others.
-Tokin is a real-time, real-world game for building teams and finding opportunities within your interest groups.
-You'll also win `crypto` for playing and be a part owner of the company!
+Tokin is a real-time, real-world MMO game for building teams and finding opportunities within your interest groups.
+You'll win `crypto` for playing and be a part owner of the company!

-> It's important that we congregate into various interest groups, industries, and communities.
+> It's important that we coalesce into purpose groups in order to best serve actual productivity.
+We recommend many social networks to extend fictions and fabricate intricate, titillatingly well-placed misnomers.
+Tokin is a _reality-based_ alternative due to serving specific purpose groups

-Achievements validated by group peers and attached to your group's permanent ledger.
+Achievements validated by peers from your purpose groups and attached to your group's permanent ledger.
 Your peers will notice how you are leveling up.
 The pursuit of purpose, in the form of a game.

+Aside from the game, think of Tokin as the extroverted Slack.

 <!-- Begin MailChimp Signup Form -->